ryanxingql/stdf-pytorch/README.md

 <summary><b>Vimeo-90K dataset</b></summary>
 <p>

 You should download the Vimeo-90K dataset, convert these PNG sequences into 7-frame YCbCr YUV444P videos, then compress these videos under QP37, All Intra, HM16.5.

-We also provide one-click programme at [[Google Drive]](https://drive.google.com/drive/folders/17gTXSnyiDp12wcGH_qtekLtBBU9s_WGM?usp=sharing) [[百度网盘 (stdf)]](https://pan.baidu.com/s/1I-c95lJYLNmIQALzqelWYA).
+We also provide one-click programme at [[Releases]](https://github.com/RyanXingQL/STDF-PyTorch/releases) and [[百度网盘 (stdf)]](https://pan.baidu.com/s/1I-c95lJYLNmIQALzqelWYA).

 ```tex
 Vimeo-90K/